ankitakumari11/AWS-Airtel/AWS-Lambda.md

 ✅ Step 2: Create a Lambda Function
 - Go to Lambda in the AWS Console.
 - Click Create function.
+- Choose:
-- Choose:Author from scratch
+  - Author from scratch
   - Function name: s3-upload-logger
   - Runtime: Python 3.12 (or Node.js if you prefer)
 - Click Create function.

 ✅ Step 3: Add Code to Lambda